 Why do we need security ratings?

 In order for Ethereum to be trusted for financial transactions and management of large stores of value via decentralized applications, users and institutions must have more accurate information regarding risk.
+Crypto payments are now widely accepted in different industries.
+Casinos have been taking a positive approach to dealing with cryptocurrencies.
+Many casinos have started accepting cryptocurrencies as payment options.
+Check the Neue Litecoin Casinos blog to find casinos that accept Litecoin.
 As we have seen many times, it only takes one small flaw in smart contract code to lock up or lose tens of millions of dollars in an instant Today there is no way to easily tell that one smart contract has been through a full security audit by a professional team while another has not, yet we click the send button anyway.

 Credit ratings agencies such as Moody’s are designed to inform the public about the relative risk associated with a particular financial asset.
 Similarly, ETA ratings are designed to signal to the Ethereum community which smart contracts have been through certain levels of rigorous testing to help ensure that vulnerabilities have been addressed.
 The higher the ETA level the lower the associated risk.

 The ETA will create a registry of smart contracts, where anyone can easily query the security rating level of a smart contract.
 With this, a variety of use cases will be enabled.
 Ethereum wallet users will see a contract’s security rating before they send tokens to it and executives and investors will be able to easily determine the risk level of smart contract systems.
 Exchanges can require a specific ETA rating level before new tokens are listed.
 Multi-member consortia with smart contracts created by multiple entities can require an ETA rating before they are published, and organizations will be able to include the ETA ratings in their internal (or external) risk analysis and assessment.